dustymethod/BrowserImageSlideshow/README.txt

 Notes
     - Adding RefreshImageLua.lua to OBS Studio is optional.
-If not used, refreshing images & settings can still be done manually by running RefreshImagesW.cmd (windows) or RefreshImages.sh (linux).
+If not used, refreshing images & settings can still be done manually by running RefreshImages.sh or RefreshImagesW.cmd
     - settings.js can be opened & edited manually in any text editor. (includes slide duration & mode settings)
-    - updating settings using RefreshImagesLua.lua in OBS Studio will overwrite settings.js
     - Filenames with uncommon characters may not display

 Issues